zx0223winner/HSDSnake/docs/Usage.md

 ```

 ### DupGen_finder_diamond_outgroup
-`Purpose`: This rule run diamond blastp against the outgroup species
+`Purpose`: This rule runs diamond blastp for the species against the outgroup species

 > [!NOTE]
 > The outgroup species in the config.yaml file is used for cross-genome comparison, which is useful for suggesting other types of duplicates.